Samish Indian Nation: Government

-Government departments: Chelángen, Education, Elders, Head Start/ELC, Health, Housing, Social Services, Natural Resources, Vocational Rehabilitation.
-Leslie Eastwood, a citizen of the Samish Nation, is the government's general manager.
+Government departments: Archives, Chelángen, Conservation Law Enforcement, Early Learning, Education, Elders, Emergency Management, Enrollment, Finance, Health, Housing, Human Resources, IT, Library, Natural Resources, Planning, Prevention and Intervention, Purchased and Referred Care, Social Services, Tribal Historic Preservation, Tribal Vocational Rehabilitation, Tribal Wellness, and Xws7ameshqen.
+The government is managed by a Chief Operations Officer and Chief Financial Officer.

 Land base

 The Samish Nation's historical territory includes west Fidalgo Island, Guemes Island, Samish Island, Lopez Island, and southeast San Juan Island.
 A 19th century promise of a reservation was not fulfilled, but the Samish Nation has been building a land base since the 1990s.
 The Samish Nation now owns more than 200 acres, including 78 acres held in trust at Campbell Lake on Fidalgo Island.
 Other lands: Fidalgo Bay Resort, site of landings during the annual Canoe Journey; Huckleberry Island, which was granted to Samish by the State of Washington with the provision that it remain open for public use; additional acreage on Campbell Lake; agricultural land on Thomas Creek; a proposed commercial development site on Highway 20 and Thompson Road in Anacortes; Samish Nation administration complexes on Commercial Avenue in downtown Anacortes and on Highway 20 in Summit Park; Samish Longhouse preschool and child care center; the waterfront Cannery Building adjacent to Seafarers Memorial Park; and uplands and tidelands on Mud Bay on Lopez Island.